bengwall/angular-tips-and-tricks/README.md

 Skip jQuery
 -----------

-* Angular apps do not depend on JQuery.
-Directives and other Angular features should resolve all of your needs.
+* Angular apps do not depend on jQuery.
+Directives and other Angular features should solve all of your needs.
-* The only real valid reason to include jQuery is when you need to use a jQuery plug-in.
-In these cases you will need to include jQuery and you can wrap the plug-in inside a directive with the help of something like the [Angular UI jQuery Passthough directive](http://angular-ui.github.io/ui-utils/#/jq).
-I know people which have had great success using this directive.
+* The only real valid reason to include jQuery to use a jQuery plug-in which does not have an equivilent Angular directive.
+In these cases, you will need to include jQuery and optionally wrap the plug-in inside a directive with the help of something like the [Angular UI jQuery Passthough directive](http://angular-ui.github.io/ui-utils/#/jq).
+I know developers whom have had great success using this method.